gregorio-project/latin-ecclesiastic-accents/README.md

 This repository contains resources for ecclesiastic accentuation.

-The goal is to have the largest possible list of accentuated words with the ecclesiastic rules, allowing a text to be accentuated (almost) automatically.
+The goal is to have some documentation about accentuation for prose, and a corpus of accentuated hymns, as these cannot be accented automatically.

-## Orthography

-When relevant, the words in the list should use *j*, *v*, *æ*, *œ* (not *i*, *u*, *ae*, *oe*), allowing easy translation towards another system.

-## Rules
+## Resources

-The rules for accentuation are extremly simple at first sight:

-- at most one acute accent per word
+- [doc/accentuation-rules.md](doc/accentuation-rules.md) contains the rules for accentuating prose
-- only words of 3 syllables or more are accentuated
+- [corpus/](corpus) contains a corpus of accentuated texts
-- the accent is on the penultimate syllable if it is strong
-- the accent is on the antepenultimate syllable if the penultimate is not strong

-Knowing the vowels strenght, one must determine the syllable boundaries and strength, but we're not sure yet how to do so...
-An interesting starting point is chapter 6 of *Vox Latina, A Guide to the Pronunciation of Classical Latin* by W.S.
-Allen.

-## Files

-- [verbs.txt](verbs.txt) was provided by M. Philippe Verkerk, it was automatically built and thus may contain errors

 ## Thanks

 This work would not have been possible without the following persons/institutions:

 - the Abbey of Flavigny (FR), for having the project started
+- the Abbey of Solesmes (FR), for advises and providing the accentuated proofread psalms
 - M. Gérard Gréco and the whole team behind the 2016 Edition of the Gaffiot Latin-French dictionnary, whose help was fundamental
 - M. Philippe Verkerk and M. Yves Ouvrard, for helping us directly and through [collatinus](http://outils.biblissima.fr/collatinus/)
+- Jakub Jelinek, for his great help on corpus treatment
 - the Abbey of Le Barroux (FR)

 ## Licence